energy-analytics-project/energy-dashboard/docs/howto.md

 In our case, {{DBNAME}} is 'data-oasis-ene-wind-solar-summary_00.db'.

-Create a cell, and enter this into the first cell:
+Enter this into the first cell:

 ```python3
 import sqlite3